decarlof/GDAuth/docs/source/usage.rst

 this creates the GDAuth config file: ~/GDAuth.conf with default values.

-To select the collection/endpoint you want to create/share folder in:
+To select the Collection you want to create/share folder in:

 ::

     (globus) $ gdauth select
     2024-07-21 20:20:20,479 - wget token: AgprNBXnpznQ509OnQgN1mmzyql0DEEkBvgBqe8wjJlq7BG92FvCa7Obpw0owrWgB1d2qmJg9eDDvfymawXzTWwWva
     2024-07-21 20:20:20,479 - Globus access token will expire in 47.98 hours
-    es
     2024-07-21 20:20:21,277 - Show all endpoints shared and owned by my globus user credentials 2024-07-21 20:20:21,277 - *** Endpoints owned with me:
     2024-07-21 20:20:21,277 - *** *** 'handyn' d8e73490-41e8-11ef-963f-453c3ae125a5